Skip to main content

 Adding a Cash Flow Entry

-To record an operational expense, click + Add Cash Flow and fill in:
+To record an operational expense, click + New Cash Flow and fill in:

 • Title — what the expense is for